 Peer-review process: The manuscript is assigned to the Editor-in-Chief, who reviews the manuscript and makes an initial decision based on the manuscript quality and editorial priorities.
 Manuscripts that pass initial evaluation are sent for peer-review process, and the Editor-in-Chief assigns an Associate Editor.
 The Associate Editor sends the manuscript to two reviewers (internal and/or external reviewers).
 Manuscripts will be reviewed by experts in the corresponding field of the manuscript.
 The reviewers must review the manuscript within 30 days.
 The Associate Editor recommends a decision based on the reviewers’ recommendations and returns the manuscript to the Editor-in-Chief.
 The Editor-in-Chief makes a final decision based on editorial priorities, manuscript quality, and reviewer recommendations.
 If there are any conflicting recommendations from reviewers, the Editor-in-Chief can assign a new reviewer.
 Information reading reviewer will not be revealed, it is a double-blind process.
 According to the reviewer's opinion, the accepted manuscript may be sent back to the author to adjust some details.
 The author should upload the revised files with a reply to each query of the reviewer.
 The author's revisions should be completed within 10 days after the request.
 If it is not received by the due date, there may be delays or rejection.
 The revision period can be extended after the submission of a request.
 The author may request another reviewer's opinion, and the editorial board has the right to approve or reject it.
 The Editorial Board has the full final decision on approval and rejection and might request further corrections if required.
 Statistical editing is also performed if needed by a biostatistician.
 The Editor-in-Chief, Associate Editors, biostatistics expert, and English language consultant may make minor corrections to accepted manuscripts that do not change the main text of the paper.

 Open Access: The SJMS is an open-access journal.
 All published articles are freely available on the journal website without any charge.
-Articles are distributed under the terms of the Creative Commons Attribution Non-Commercial License that permits unrestricted non-commercial use, distribution, and reproduction in any medium provided the original work is properly cited.
+Articles are distributed under the terms of the Creative Commons Attribution License (CC BY 4.0), where authors retain the copyright of their work, and this license permits unrestricted use, distribution, and reproduction in any medium, provided that the original work is properly cited.
 To use the tables or figures of SJMS for scholarly, educational purposes, the process of permission requests to the publisher of SJMS is not necessary.
 All the content of the journal is available immediately upon publication.

 Disclosure/Acknowledgement: Authors must provide disclosure/acknowledgement of the financial or material support, if any was received, for the current study.
 If the article includes any direct or indirect commercial links or if any institution provided material support to the study, authors must state in the cover letter that they have no relationship with the commercial product, drug, pharmaceutical company, etc., concerned; or specify the type of relationship (consultant, other agreements), if any.